 Some leaders believe their willingness to get their hands dirty is key to gaining the respect of those they lead.
-But, the reality is that doing this means your team is less productive than it could be.
-Worse, it can often lead to frustration and resentment on your team as they deliver on their tasks of doing, and you’re slacking on your responsibility of leading.
+But the reality is that doing this means your team is less productive than it could be.
+Worse, it can often lead to frustration and resentment in your team as they deliver on their tasks of doing and you’re slacking on your responsibility of leading.

 Myth 5: Leaders can hire self-starters and let go of the reins

 Many leaders want to hire self-starters in hopes of not having to lead them.
 Although motivated people can be better to work with and need less supervision, a leader still must provide direction, support, and motivation.
 I have seen far too many ‘motivated self-starters’ become unmotivated due to an unsupportive environment.
 Leaders have to find a balance between managing and hands-off leadership, and this balance has to change as the employee becomes more seasoned.